atoomnetmarc/RISC-V-emulator/README.md

 }
 ```

-I do not know if this library will stay in the same shape or form.
+I do not know if this library will remain in its current shape or form.

-I used this library in Microchip Studio to be able debug using debugwire and JTAG on AVR.
+I used this library in Microchip Studio to be able to debug using debugWIRE and JTAG on AVR.

 Use in PlatformIO, `platformio.ini`:
 ```ini